afsunday/podtable/README.md

 });
 ```

-The `priority` config option which is an array of priority of how cells will be hidden and if only few cell index are passed to the `priority` config object this will take precedence over the other cell index.
+The `priority` config option which is an array of index of cells, which determines how cells will be hidden and if only few cell index are passed to the `priority` config object this will take precedence over the other cell index.

 ```js
 new Podtable('#table', {